MichiganDataScienceTeam/flint-water/README.md

 This repository contains some of the preliminary work done by the Michigan Data Science Team related to the Flint Water Crisis.

 ### Data Used
+_Unfortunately, we cannot make all of the data we used public at this time._

 1. Residential testing data
     * Data collected from volunteered residential water tests.
 2. Parcel data